DjordjeVuckovic/apartments-novi-sad-price-prediction/README.md

 ## Methodology

 We used several models to find out which one performs best.We used regression,random forest,gradient boost and gradient boost models.
-Regression give us pretty solid results, but Gradient boost model performs best with score near 90%.We also tried to use feed foward neural network but this is typical regression problem and ann gived us bad results(model tends to overfitt).
+Regression gave us pretty solid results, but gradient boost model performs best with score near 90%.We also tried to use feed foward neural network but this is typical regression problem and ann preformed  bad (model tends to overfitt pretty often).

 ## Evaluation

-We will evaluate the performance of the model using mean absolute error (MAE) and root mean squared error (RMSE).
+We  evaluated the performance of the model using mean absolute error (MAE) and root mean squared error (RMSE).
 A lower error rate indicates a better performing model.

 ## Future Work